 You must join the Sony Rewards Program to start accumulating points.
 There is no limit on how many points you can earn and points expire five years after they are earned.

 Although the PlayStation card does not offer a special installment plan for Sony purchases, it does offer an introductory 0% APR offer for any purchases.
-This APR is valid through the statement period in May 2018.
-You’ll have to be diligent, make scheduled minimum payments and pay off your balance prior to the deadline or you will be charged the normal APR of 14.99% to 24.99%.
+This APR is valid through your 12/2018 billing period.
+You’ll have to be diligent, make scheduled minimum payments and pay off your balance prior to the deadline or you will be charged the normal APR of 15.49% to 24.99% Variable±.

 You don’t have to be a PlayStation credit card holder to join the Sony Rewards Program, but your earnings will accelerate and your experience will be enhanced when you do have the card.
 Because cardholders earn 5 points per dollar spent on PlayStation and Sony, their rewards add up faster.
 The sooner you build up rewards points, the sooner you’ll be able to redeem your points on options from the gigantic Sony Rewards Catalog.
 Cardholders also receive advanced access to special music and entertainment events.